 Geocoding is no longer limited to just Base SAS.
 You can also geocode from within Visual Analytics, thanks to the integration with the Esri geocoding api.
 This feature is part of the Esri Premium agreement, and became available in VA 8.3.

 If you spend any time working with maps and spatial data, having a fundamental understanding of coordinate systems and map projections becomes necessary.
 It’s the foundation of how spatial data and maps work.
 These areas invariably evoke trepidation and some angst, even in the most seasoned map professional.
 And rightfully

 The catch phrase “everything happens somewhere” is increasingly common these days.
 That “somewhere” translates into a location on the Earth; a latitude and longitude.
 When one of these “somewhere’s” is combined with many other “somewhere’s”, you quickly have a robust spatial data set that becomes actionable with the right analytic

-Recently, you may have heard about the release of the new SAS Analytics Cloud.
+Recently, you may have heard about the release of the new SAS Cloud.
 The platform allows fast access to data-science applications in the cloud!
-Running on the SAS Cloud and using the latest container technology, Analytics Cloud eliminates the need to install, update, or maintain software or related infrastructure.
+Running on the SAS Cloud and using the latest container technology, SAS Cloud eliminates the need to install, update, or maintain software or related infrastructure.
+SAS

 SAS Visual Analytics supports region maps for Country, US states, and provinces out-of-the-box.
 These work well for small scale maps covering the world, a continent, or a single country.
 However, other regions are often needed.
 Beginning in version 8.3, VA supports custom polygons to display regions such as sales territories,